Glioma classification and key molecular pathology

 For the first time, molecular features have been explicitly added to the grading schema.
 For example, an IDH-wildtype astrocytoma with low-grade histologic features can be considered grade 4 (glioblastoma) in the presence of nuclear ATRX, EGFR amplification, TERT promoter mutation, or the combined gain of chromosome 7 and loss of chromosome 10 [+7/-10].

 The recommended seven-layers approach for glioma classification is shown in figure 2.
-This classification based on molecular markers is internally consistent and, in general, correlates well with morphological criteria.
+This classification based on molecular markers is internally consistent and generally correlates well with morphological criteria.

 Figure 2.
 A seven-layers approach for the classification of diffuse gliomas in adults.
 For an integrated glioma diagnosis, a 7-layers structure combines histological features, grading, and molecular information.
 The presence and absence of the diagnostically most relevant molecular alterations for each tumor type are highlighted in green and red, respectively.
 According to the WHO classification, gliomas are classified and graded on a scale of 2–4 with increasing malignancy.